Penguins and Real Estate Investing

 Feb 28 – Mar 4: Antarctica

 We expect days full of excursions and activities as we explore the continent.
 As a result, there are no private activities planned for most days.
-On our final day, we will have a private session after dinner as we bid farewell to the icy continent.
+On our final day, we will have a private reception after dinner as we bid farewell to the icy continent.
 (3 PD)

-Mar 5-6: At Sea
+Mar 5 – 6: At Sea

 Mar 7: Disembark and Head Home

 It is time for our adventure to come to an end.
 However, we will have created treasure trove of memories and made new friends that return home with us.
+Safe travels to all!

 Packing List